• Home

 The ‘50s Texas Water Plan Reborn

-Smelled More Than Seen: The Polluted Trinity
+Smelled More Than Seen: Trinity Pre-Wastewater Treatment

 <> Trinity River Barge Canal: The Plan to Destroy a River <>

-DFW’s Generational Oligarchy & River Politics
+Carter-Carpenter Generational Oligarchy & River Politics

 High Bridges & Higher Hopes

-Exit River and Rail, Enter the Airplane
+Exit River and Rail, Enter the Airplane & Interstate Highways

 <> Trinity River Barge Canal: Opposition Arises <>